tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 After updating the submodules, you're required to generate the project files using the ``MakeVS201?Projects.*`` file.

 Use `.bat` on Windows and `.sh` on Linux.
 On Windows, VS2019 is preferred.
+Future versions of the project could cause issues with older VS versions, since it could rely on functions not available in those.

 **Important:** You will need to do this step every time after you have merged from the main repository to avoid conflicts.